dmx-systems/dmx-documentation/docs/devel.rst

 About the DMX platform
 ======================

-The DMX platform is a web application server, written in Java.
+The DMX platform is a web application server written in Java.
 It provides a framework for application developers.

 Traditionally a web application consists of 3 parts: *data model*, *business logic* (server-side), and a front-end.
 In DMX there are no *applications*.
 Instead there is the DMX platform on one hand, and *DMX plugins* on the other, nothing else.
 One specialty about a DMX plugin (green) is that it can contain both, a back-end portion and a front-end portion, in one single hot-deployable ``.jar`` file.